jorexdeveloper/termux-nethunter/README.md

 However, if you have tried following the steps above with root access in termux, then you have probably not succeeded because installing and running the system with root access in termux can have unintended effects, and should only be done when you are sure of what you are doing or you might end up **damaging your device**.

-For that reason, I added an **anti-root-fuse** to the install script that prevents the installation process if termux has root access.
+For that reason, I added an **anti-root fuse** to the install script that prevents the installation process if termux has root access.

 There should not be a good enough reason to launch the system when termux has root access because harmless root privileges are still simulated in the system with help of proot.